Help us keep Otafest a safe, fun, and inclusive event (and keep the venue happy with us because we want to keep coming back).

 You must ask for permission before taking photos of anybody.

 Yes.
-Our concerts are free as long as your wristband is valid for that day.
+Our concerts are included in your admission as long as your wristband is valid for the day they’re happening.

 To keep the festival safe, we need to be able to see whether you’re an attendee at a glance.